Questions on New Parish in Hammond

 This new Latin Mass location in no way changes other Latin Masses in our area!
 The weekly Saturday evening Latin Mass at the Carmelite Monastery will continue, as will the monthly Masses at St. Joseph's in Dyer and St. Andrew's in Calumet City.
 Update 12/1: The Carmelite Fathers have unexpectedly announced the cancellation of their Saturday evening Mass.

 What will happen to the NWI Latin Mass Community?

-Both members and non-members of the NWI Latin Mass Community can join St. Joseph Parish.
-However, the NWI Latin Mass Community, as a network of traditional Catholics in (and near) the Diocese of Gary, is not itself attached to any single parish; it will continue its mission of providing information and support for the Traditional Latin Mass across the Diocese and seek its continued expansion.
+Members and non-members of the NWI Latin Mass Community who support the Latin Mass can join St. Joseph Parish.
+The NWI Latin Mass Community, as a network of traditional Catholics in (and very near) the Diocese of Gary, will continue its mission of providing information and support for the Traditional Latin Mass across the Diocese and seek its continued expansion.